jwkim960315/UBT/README.md

 - Create & edit url address name
 - Easily migrate data to & from computers for updates
 - Drag and drop url addresses to & from groups
-- Save all the tabs by just clicking once!
+- Save all the tabs by just clicking once
+- Sync with bookmarks for easy-access to websites!

 ## Getting Started